loktar00/pr-review-times/README.md

 $env:PYTHONIOENCODING='utf-8'; python analyze_pr_times.py
 ```

-Results:
+**View the Report:**
-- **HTML Report**: `./analytics/report.html` - Open in your browser for a beautiful, comprehensive report
+- Open `index.html` in your browser
-- **Multi-Repository Support**: Automatically detects multiple CSV files and generates:
+- All charts and data are automatically loaded from `./report/`
+- No server required - works as a local file!
+- For demo: Open `index.html?data=demo` to view sample data

+**What You Get:**
-  - Combined "All Repositories" view with aggregated statistics
+- **Multi-Repository Support**: Combined "All Repositories" view + individual repo sections
-  - Individual sections for each repository with dedicated charts
-- **Time Period Analysis**: Overall, Last Quarter (90 days), and Last 30 Days for each repository
+- **Time Period Analysis**: Weekly, 30 Day, Quarter, and Overall views
-- **Per-Repository Charts**: Each repository gets its own trend and distribution charts
-- **Per-Developer Stats**: Shows developers across all repositories with combined metrics
+- **Global Developer Stats**: Performance metrics across all repositories
+- **Interactive Navigation**: Sidebar for repos, tabs for time periods
+- **Beautiful Charts**: Trend analysis and distribution visualizations

 ## What Data You Get